Are you buying or remortgaging?

 2 year fixed rate

-This will fix your rate throughout the recession predicted for 2024, freeing you to switch in 2 years when we expect rates to be lower.
+This will fix your rate until 2028, freeing you to switch in 2 years when we expect rates to be lower.

 5 year fixed rate

-This will protect against rates rising again or remain high over the next 2-5 years.
+This will protect against rates if they rise again or over the next 2-5 years, freeing you to switch in 2031 when we expect rates to be lower.

 10 year fixed rate

-This tends to be the cheapest option offered by lenders.
-However, if interest rates fall below your fixed rate in the next year or so, you will find yourself tied into an above market rate, for the remainder of the fixed term.
+They are currently higher, offering a 'stability premium', protecting you from potential market volatility over a full decade.
+However, if interest rates fall below your fixed rate, you will find yourself tied into an above-market rate for the remainder of the fixed term.

 Will mortgage rates be higher or lower in 2 years time?